mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 want to spend too much time evaluating and sorting possible moves inside *listMoves* (or perhaps no time at all).

+## For client programmers who wish to use Flow for static type checking

+**NOTE**: DON'T READ THIS SECTION IF YOU ARE NOT USING <a href='https://flow.org/'>Flow</a>.

+The library is statically typed using Flow.
+Of course, you, as a client programmer, don't have to use Flow.
+However, if it so happens that you are familiar with Flow, then you may wish to have a look at the following two files (in addition to reading this documentation):

+* *minmax-interface.js*: type definitions
+* *index.js*: the single exported function (minmax) and some exported Flow definitions

-The library uses FlowType for static type checking and type-checks with no errors.
+The library type-checks under Flow with no errors.

-It is not a requirement for the client programmer to use FlowType but if they do, then they are able to import a number of exported types or look at the type definitions in file *minmax-interface.js*.
+It is not a requirement for the client programmer to use Flow but if they do, then they are able to import a number of exported types or look at the type definitions in file *minmax-interface.js*.
-These type definitions communicate clearly the API of the library and can be consulted in lieu of or alongside this documentation.
+These type definitions communicate clearly the API of the library and can be consulted alongside this documentation.

 E.g. the type of the *minmax* function is defined in *minmax-interface.js* thus: